 Naghmi, a career bureaucrat, said that he floated this idea while working as the Director General Passports and Immigration in a bid to improve the working of its various branches.

-“The idea can also be implemented to monitor our various cricket facilities,”
+“The idea can also be implemented to monitor our various cricket facilities,”said Naghmi.

 “There have been plans to improve our pitches in the past but were unable to meet much success because the ground staffs did not do their job properly.
 By having cameras installed at all the grounds we can fully monitor whether somebody is taking care of the pitches or not.”